Type-aware LLM-based Regression Test Generation for Python Programs: Evaluation

-\paragraph{\textbf{Benchmark}} To address these questions, we utilize the benchmark provided by Pynguin \cite{lukasczyk2022pynguin}, which we refer to as \textbf{Pyn}.
-This benchmark has been widely adopted by tools such as CodaMosa~\cite{Codamosa} and Coverup~\cite{CoverUp}. \textbf{Pyn} comprises 17 real-world projects collected from datasets such as BugsInPy~\cite{widyasari2020bugsinpy} and ManyTypes4Py~\cite{mir2021manytypes4py}.
-Following the selection criteria used by CodaMosa, we exclude modules that achieve 100\% coverage within one minute, resulting in a benchmark consisting of 125 modules.
-The statistics of the benchmark is shown in Table~\ref{coverage_table}.
+\paragraph{\textbf{Benchmarks}} We conduct experiments on two complementary benchmarks.
+The first is the benchmark provided by Pynguin \cite{lukasczyk2022pynguin}, hereafter referred to as \textbf{Pyn}.
+This benchmark has been widely adopted by tools such as CodaMosa~\cite{Codamosa} and CoverUp~\cite{CoverUp}. \textbf{Pyn} consists of 17 real-world Python projects drawn from datasets including BugsInPy~\cite{widyasari2020bugsinpy} and ManyTypes4Py~\cite{mir2021manytypes4py}.
+All modules in this dataset contain type hints compliant with PEP 484\footnote{\url{https://peps.python.org/pep-0484/}}, which defines the standard for type annotations in Python.
+To avoid trivial and untestable modules, we refer to the filtered benchmark provided by CodaMosa~\cite{Codamosa}, which results in a subset of 125 modules.